General information

 A local pharmacy delivery (your nearest brick-and-mortar pharmacy that delivers) is usually faster, often cheaper for a single script, and lets you build a relationship with a pharmacist who knows your history.
 Same-day delivery is the norm in metro postcodes.

-An online-only pharmacy (Chemist Warehouse online, Pharmacy Online, Chemist2U) usually has lower prices on bulk OTC purchases and can be cheaper for ongoing repeat scripts, but delivery times depend on warehouse location.
+A large online-only pharmacy usually has lower prices on bulk over-the-counter purchases and can be cheaper for ongoing repeat scripts, but delivery times depend on warehouse location.
 For a single same-day script, local nearly always wins.

 Timing: how to order so you don't run out